-The easiest exploit we found was a storage leak in the JFS routine jfs\link used to create hard links.
-It calls the routine get\UCSname, which allocates up to 255 bytes of memory. jfs\link must (but does not) free this storage before returning.
-This leak occurs each time jfs\link is called, allowing a user to trivially do a denial of service attack by repeatedly creating hard links.
+The easiest exploit we found was a storage leak in the JFS routine jfs_link, used to create hard links.
+It calls the routine get_UCSname, which allocates up to 255 bytes of memory. jfs_link must (but does not) free this storage before returning.
+This leak occurs each time jfs_link is called, allowing a user to trivially do a denial of service attack by repeatedly creating hard links.
 Even ignoring malice, leaking storage on each hard link creation is generally bad.

-The two other seemingly exploitable errors both occurred in ext2 and were both caused by lookup routines that did not distinguish between lookups that failed because (1) no entry existed or (2) memory allocation failed.
+The two other seemingly exploitable errors both occurred in ext2, and were both caused by lookup routines that did not distinguish between lookups that failed because (1) no entry existed, or (2) memory allocation failed.
 The first bug allows an attacker to create files or directories with the same name as a preexisting file or directory, hijacking all reads and writes intended for the original file.
 The second allows a user to delete nonempty directories to which they do not have write access.

-In the first case, before creating a new directory entry, ext2 will call the routine ext2\find\entry to see if the entry already exists.
-If ext2\find\entry returns NULL, the directory entry is created, otherwise it returns an error code.
-Unfortunately, in low memory conditions ext2\find\entry can return NULL even if the directory entry exists.
-As shown in Figure 6, the routine iterates over all pages in a directory.
-If page allocation fails (ext2\get\page returns NULL) it will skip this directory worth of entries and go to the next.
-Under low memory, ext2\get\page will always fail, no entry will be checked, and ext2\find\entry will always return NULL.
-This allows a user with write ac-
+In the first case, before creating a new directory entry, ext2 will call the routine ext2_find_entry to see if the entry already exists.
+If ext2_find_entry returns NULL, the directory entry is created, otherwise it returns an error code.
+Unfortunately, in low memory conditions ext2_find_entry can return NULL even if the directory entry exists.
+As shown in Figure 9, the routine iterates over all pages in a directory.
+If page allocation fails (ext2_get_page returns NULL), it will skip this directory worth of entries and go to the next.
+Under low memory, ext2_get_page will always fail, no entry will be checked, and ext2_find_entry will always return NULL.
+This allows a user with write access to the directory to effectively create files and subdirectories with the same name as an existing file, hijacking all reads and writes intended for the original file.
+One potential exploit of this vulnerability is to steal other users' identities by hijacking their ssh-agent sockets created under the world-writable directory "/tmp".